 The Amalfi Coast is visited every year by over 5 million people: it’s one of the must see destinations usually added to every itinerary for a trip to Italy.
 Famous for its winding roads, mouth-watering Italian cuisine, movie sets and breathtaking natural landscape, it can also be one of the most expensive and crowded places… ever.
-Finding where to stay on the Amalfi Coast should be your number one priority, whether you’re renting a car or not.
+Finding where to stay on the Amalfi Coast should be your number one priority.
+It’s almost as important as knowing what to pack for Italy (especially in summer).
 What you might not know, in fact, is that each and every one of the Amalfi Coast towns has a specific culture and unique identity, despite existing shoulder to shoulder for hundred of years.
 Some travelers might be looking for instagrammable spots and a lively nightlife, some others for a secluded spot.
 You need to be careful with your choice, especially if you intend to visit all the best beaches on the Amalfi Coast.
 Some of them are quite hard to reach!
 Accommodation here ranges from luxury hotels to family owned B&Bs.
 The secret to enjoying your Amalfi Coast vacations is finding the village that best fits your style: being a local, I think I can help with that.
 Let’s go find the best places to stay on the Amalfi Coast according to your needs and budget!

 Where to stay in Positano – livin’ la vida loca